fenago/apache-solr/lab_guides/Lab_9.md

 Through this client, a new product, `HP Probook 445`, has been added to `techproducts`.
-Now if we search for the query `q=HP Probook 445`, we will get the following .indexterm} response if the product was added successfully:
+Now if we search for the query `q=HP Probook 445`, we will get the following response if the product was added successfully:

 ``` {.programlisting .language-markup}